andridns/barebones-nn/README.md

 ## Folder Structure

-I build the neural network in a modular approach.
-In the root project directory you'll find these python modules, each serving unique function groups:
+This simple neural network library is built in a modular approach.
+The python modules are organized as follows:

  * [model.py](./model.py) - main model declaration
  * [layers.py](./layers.py) - layers and entire model forward and backward APIs